rak3rman/passport-uicshib/README.md

 Trying to authenticate through the Shibboleth SSO on your local machine is extremely difficult and impractical.
 Shibalike imitates the Shibboleth SSO using passport-local and dummy metadata passed along into the user object.
-You can choose to enable Shibalike in the env configuration, and the example script will flip all settings to act like Shibboleth.
+You can choose to enable Shibalike in the env configuration, and the vite-example script will flip all settings to act like Shibboleth.
 Once the dummy user is authenticated, the application should act exactly as if the user was authenticated through Shibboleth.

-**A couple important notes in `example/server.js`**
+**A couple important notes in `vite-example/server.js`**

 - Activated if the env variable in command line or pm2 is `SHIBALIKE=true`
 - Uses passport-local with a modified object of user attributes